AsthaAi/demo/shopping/docs/DOCUMENTATION.md

    - See minimum purchase requirements

 4. **Customer Support**

    - Request refunds
    - Access FAQ help
    - Create support tickets
    - _Note: Tracking support tickets by ID is not yet available.
 Users receive a confirmation ID when creating a ticket._

+5. **FakeAgent and MarketAgent Communication**

+   - FakeAgent tries to communicate with PayPalAgent
+   - MarketAgent tries to communicate with PayPalAgent
+   - Exit

 ## Customer Support Options